 Bruising and swelling

-Problems with the breast implant
+Problems with breast implants

 What are the different types of breast reconstruction?

 There are 2 main types of reconstruction surgery:

 Expander-implant.
 This method uses an expander that's filled over time to slowly stretch the skin to create a breast mound.
 This may be followed by the placement of a permanent breast implant.